 - 1. The Asset Management Model resulted from:

 - a) The new operating rule

 - b) The cost model based on the Multifamily Housing Program

 - c) Both

-- 2. Asset management is a process of making investment decisions for a collection (portfolio) of assets, based on the mission, goals, and objectives of the owner/agent, lender, sponsor, or regulatory body.
+- Asset management is a process of making investment decisions for a collection (portfolio) of assets, based on the mission, goals, and objectives of the owner/agent, lender, sponsor, or regulatory body.

 - a) True

 - b) False

-- 3. PHA board and MFH program owners/agents are responsible for (select all that apply):
+- PHA board and MFH Program owners/agents are responsible for (select all that apply):

 - a) Approving project-based budgets

 - b) Developing project-based budgets

 - c) Monitoring and oversight of budgets

-- 4. Project-based funding provides subsidy (PH or MFH programs) for:
+- Project-based funding provides subsidy (PH or MFH programs) for:

 - a) Operating the entire housing program

 - b) Individual housing projects or AMPs

 - c) Staff salaries for all PHA or MFH staff

 - 5. Performance-based management means:

 - a) PHA AMPs or MFH properties are evaluated individually

 - b) The PHA or property company is evaluated agency- or company-wide

-- c) Performance is measured by a self-evaluation process.
+- c) Performance is measured by a self-evaluation process

-- 6. Project-based budgets are developed at the:
+- Project-based budgets are developed at the:

 - a) Agency-wide level

 - b) Project or AMP level

 - c) Central Office Cost Center (COCC)

-- 7. PRACs in Multifamily Housing programs are renewed:
+- 7. PRACs in multifamily housing programs are renewed:

 - a) Every 5 years

 - b) Every 3 years

 - c) Every 2 years

 - d) Every year

-- 8. Dwelling rent in both the PIH and MFH programs is considered project income.
+- Dwelling rent in both the PIH and MFH Programs is considered project income.

 - a) True

 - b) False

-- 9. One of the objectives of budgeting is to provide a base against which actual performance can be measured.

-- a) True

-- b) False

-- 10. The minimum public housing operating reserve level is:
+- - 9.
+The minimum public housing operating reserve level is:

 - a) \$100,000

 - b) \$4,000,000

 - c) \$0

+- 10. One of the objectives of budgeting is to provide a base against which actual performance can be measured.

+- a) True

+- b) False

-- 11. Which of the following is an allowable fee expense in the PIH and MFH programs?
+- 11. Which of the following is an allowable fee expense in the PIH and MFH Programs?

 - a) Property management

 - b) Housekeeping

 - c) Delivery

 - d) Recordkeeping

 - 12. A front-line expense is an expense that is directly related to the operation of an AMP.

 - a) True

 - b) False

 - 13. Benchmarking is used to:

 - a) Identify financial goals

 - b) Compare business process and performance against industry standards

 - c) Claim a bench as your own

 - 14. Financial metrics are a report of a business's financial situation monthly, quarterly, bi-annually, or annually.

 - a) True

 - b) False

 - 15. Which one is not a financial ratio?

 - a) Net Operating Income (NOI)

-- b) Debt Service Coverage Ratio (DSCR)
+- b) Debt Service Coverage Ratio (DBCR)

 - c) Accounts payable

 - 16. FASS-PHA uses how many financial ratios to measure a project's financial performance under the PHAS?

 - a) Six

 - b) Three

 - c) None

 - 17. MENAR measures:

 - a) The liquidity of a project

 - b) The ability of project to meet its regular debt obligations

 - c) The ability of a project to operate using primarily its net available, unrestricted resources without reliance on additional funding

 - 18. Surplus cash is a concept of which program?

 - a) Public Housing Program

 - b) MFH Program

-- 19. The quick ratio is used in both the public housing and MFH programs to measure a project's liquidity.
+- 19. The Quick Ratio is used in both the Public Housing and MFH Programs to measure a project's liquidity.

 - a) True

 - b) False

 - 20. Both in the Public Housing Program and the MFH Program, a Reserve for Replacements is required.

 - a) True

 - b) False